 - Exposure to environmental toxins

-- A previous pregnancy affected by anencephaly
+- A history of a pregnancy affected by anencephaly

 How is Anencephaly Diagnosed?